alejandrosame/nixpkgs/nixos/doc/manual/release-notes/rl-2311/sections/incompatibilities/kops.md

-- The default `kops` version is now 1.28.0 and support for 1.25 and older has been dropped.
+- The default `kops` version is v1.28.0 now and support for v1.25 and older have been dropped.